Step 1: Checking out Step Scores as an MS3

 The Search Results view in Residency Navigator

-Viewing the pages of the various residency programs found in the search results, he is presented with stats such as “Total Filled Spots”, “Board Certification Percentage”, and rotation information.
+Viewing the pages of the various residency programs found in the search results, he is presented with information including “Total Filled Spots”, “Board Certification Percentage”, and rotation information.

-Residency Navigator provides various data points to equip prospective residents with data to make informed decisions on residency programs
+Residency Navigator provides various datapoints to help prospective residents make informed decisions on residency programs

-He also views the reviews and ratings submitted by current residents and alumni, which seem to reinforce many of the positive insights and sentiments he developed about those programs by attending their virtual open house sessions and participating in conversations with program alumni.
+He also views the reviews and ratings submitted by current residents and alumni, which seem to reinforce many of the positive insights and sentiments he developed in learning about the program.

 In-depth reviews and ratings from current residents and recent program alumni on various program attributes

-After thoroughly evaluating the information found on each of the program pages, he favorites the University of Virginia Medical Center, the University of University of Florida and the University of Texas Health Science Center dermatology programs by clicking the star on the top right corner of the program pages, turning them blue.
+After thoroughly evaluating the information found on each of the program pages, he favorites the University of Virginia Medical Center, the University of Florida and the University of Texas Health Science Center dermatology programs by clicking the star on the top right corner of the program pages.
 He finds their small program size and strength in pediatric dermatology to be appealing.

 Step 4: Shortlist Creation